ngray122/iSmile/README.md

 For this app, MongoDB cloud was utilized - you can use an alternate connection if you'd like

-local development: locate the config file in the config folder, which exports your db.uri connection.vIn config.js, `"your_database_here"` needs to be your mongo database name.
+local development: locate the config file in the config folder, which exports your `db.uri` connection.
+In config.js, `"your_database_here"` needs to be your mongo database name.

 ### Run